-Key audit matters Key audit matters are those matters that, in our p current period and include the most significant as matters included those which had the greatest e efforts of the engagement team.
-These matters opinion thereon, and we do not provide a separate ssessed risks of material misstatement (whether fect on: the overall audit strategy, the allocation were addressed in the context of our audit of the er or not due to fraud) that we identified.
-These nof resources in the audit; and directing the Risk Our response to the risk Key observations communicated to the Audit Committee Please refer to the Audit Committee Report (page 40) and note 1.2 of the Consolidated Financial Statements (page 123).
+Key audit matters

+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period and include the most significant assessed risks of material misstatement (whether or not due to fraud) that we identified.
+These matters included those which had the greatest effect on: the overall audit strategy, the allocation of resources in the audit; and directing the efforts of the engagement team.
+These matters were addressed in the context of our audit of the financial statements as a whole, and in our opinion thereon, and we do not provide a separate opinion on these matters.

+Risk

+Our response to the risk

+Key observations communicated to the Audit Committee

+Going Concern

+Please refer to the Audit Committee Report (page 40) and note 1.2 of the Consolidated Financial Statements (page 123).

 As described in the basis of preparation note, the Bank achieved a number of key milestones in 2017 which are relevant to the Directors' going concern assessment, including the successful delivery of the Restructuring and Recapitalisation which has contributed to the Bank meeting its Individual Capital Guidance (ICG) and combined buffer requirements in late 2017.

 As a result, the risks associated with going concern have decreased in the year.
 However, important considerations affecting the going concern assumption remain relevant for the period of the next 12 months.

 Our response: Our audit procedures included evaluating the Directors' going concern assessment in order to assess whether there are events and conditions that exist that may cast significant doubt of the Bank's ability to continue as a going concern.

-Our procedures included: Reviewing regulator correspondence to evidence changes in the Bank's capital requirements; Meeting with the FCA and the PRA through the audit cycle to understand their views on existing and emerging risks to the Bank and to validate the Bank's progress on achieving regulatory milestones; Reviewing the 2018-2022 Financial Plan including a consideration of the reasonableness of forecast income growth and cost reduction activities in the context of the going concern period; Evaluating the progress made by the Bank in relation to Internal Ratings Based (IRB) model remediation in accordance with CRR; and Evaluating the Directors' plans with regard to Pace pension scheme sectionalisation.
+Our procedures included:

+- Reviewing regulator correspondence to evidence changes in the Bank's capital requirements; - · Meeting with the FCA and the PRA through the audit cycle to understand their views on existing and emerging risks to the Bank and to validate the Bank's progress on achieving regulatory milestones; - Reviewing the 2018-2022 Financial Plan includina а consideration of reasonableness of forecast income growth and cost reduction activities in the context of the going concern period; - Evaluating the progress made by the Bank in relation to Internal Ratings Based (IRB) model remediation in accordance with CRR; - Evaluating the Directors' plans with regard to Pace pension scheme sectionalisation.

 We also assessed whether the Bank's disclosures in relation to going concern adequately reflected the risks and uncertainties inherent to the going concern assessment.

 We concluded to the Audit Committee that we consider that the use of the going concern assumption remains appropriate.
 We also concluded that the remaining risks do not constitute a material uncertainty.

-We highlighted the following matters: The Plan contains future actions that could materially deviate from planned costs and timescales but that the strengthened capital position has enhanced the Bank's ability to absorb such unexpected events.
+We highlighted the following matters:

+The Plan contains future actions that could materially deviate from planned costs and timescales but that the strengthened capital position has enhanced the Bank's ability to absorb such unexpected events.

 Whilst the Bank had made progress in the remediation of its IRB models, this programme carries execution risk and could result in regulatory action such as the permission to use an IRB approach being removed or a re-imposition of a capital add-on.
 We concurred with the Directors' assessment that this outcome was unlikely given the progress made towards achieving compliance.
 The Bank's disclosures appropriately reflect the risks relevant to the going concern.